vsco/dcdr/README.md

 * [`Watcher`](#starting-the-watcher) observes change in the datastore and writes them to disk
 * [`CLI`](#cli) for managing features, watches, and starting the server

-Each of these components are comprised of lower level libraries that you can use to suit your systems specific needs.
+Each of these components are comprised of lower level libraries that you can use to suit your system's specific needs.

 ### About Feature Flags

-Feature flags have many use cases and a wide spectrum of implementations.
-With Decider the two supported types of flags are `boolean` and `percentile`.
-For our purposes at [VSCO](http://vsco.co) these have been enough to handle most all of our needs.
+Feature flags have many use cases and there are many implementations.
+With Decider, the three supported types of flags are `boolean`, `percentile`, and `scalar`.
+For our purposes at [VSCO](http://vsco.co), these have been enough to handle our needs.

 #### Boolean Flags
 An example use case for a `boolean` flag would be an API kill switch that could alleviate load for a backing database.